-The first session of the 58th legislature began on February 1, 2021.
+The first session of the 58th legislature began on Feb.
+1, 2021.
 There were 598 bills sent to the Governor for his consideration and he signed 582 of them.
 Two bills became law without his signature and 11 bills were vetoed.
 Most state agencies received a 7.22% increase in appropriations over last year and OHCA saw a 19.38% increase due to expansion and budget requests funded.
-The deadline to submit interim study proposals is June 25.

 SB 131 known as the Ensuring Access to Medicaid Act created requirements and guidelines for any managed care program implemented by OHCA.
-While all efforts related to SoonerSelect have been ceased, the agency has an obligation to promulgate rules outlined in the bill.
+While all efforts related to SoonerSelect have been ceased, the agency had an obligation to promulgate rules outlined in the bill.
+The rules were approved by the Oklahoma Health Care Authority Board at a meeting on Nov.
+17, 2021.